mrb/mrb.github.com/_posts/2015-04-15-dont-bet-against-yourself.markdown

 #
 ### Don't Bet Against Yourself

 In startup land these days, there's a lot of discussion around the "right tool for the job."
 You should "never invent here," you should "use boring tools," you should "use whatever the hell you want."
-I'm currently involved in my third consecutive startup, and have the dubious distinction of having a lot of friends who are in similar positions - they've seen a lot, made a lot of mistakes, and have tried to learn what impact that the tools we choose have on our ability to do the two things that matter when starting a business:
+I'm currently involved in my third consecutive startup, and have the dubious distinction of having a lot of friends who are in similar positions - they've seen a lot, made a lot of mistakes, and have tried to learn what impact that the tools we choose have on our ability to do the three things that matter when starting a business:

 * Making something that works
 * Making customers happy